KINGSBURY RANCH

 John has a big wonderful family.
 His mom's sister Hannah, a former school teacher, bought 100 acres in Kingsbury when she retired.
 She wanted a garden, chickens and pet Longhorns.
 Her pickles are legendary.

-About 3 years ago, her son Scott invited us to put a few bee hives on the property and they have flourished!
+A few years ago, her son Scott invited us to put a few bee hives on the property and they have flourished!

 The yard sits down a little hill across from a pond where they cattle drink.
 Their sunrise includes a picturesque working windmill that fills a tank.
-The forage in Kingsbury includes wild grape vines, every wildflower known to man the most curious of them are field of white Texas Prickly Poppies - also known as stinging nettles. <<Because we don't have enough things that sting in our world!>>.
-This year there were several types of Bee Balm that covered the pastures.
-Normally Kingsbury had produced a light caramel honey with a molasses or brown sugar finish.
+The forage in Kingsbury includes wild grape vines, every wildflower imaginable, the most curious of them are field of white Texas Prickly Poppies - also known as stinging nettles. <<Because we don't have enough things that sting in our world!>>.
+In 2023 there were several types of Bee Balm that covered the pastures.
+Kingsbury had produced a light caramel honey with a molasses or brown sugar finish.
 Not Spring 2023.
-It is light, sweet and buttery with a fruity finish!
+It was light, sweet and buttery with a fruity finish!
+Spring 2025 is similarly light and buttery.